In this tutorial, you will learn how to use SQL Server

 DROP VIEW IF EXISTS dbo.VwProductSales;

-The following statement remove both dbo.vWTopThreeProductBySales and dbo.vWTotalSalesByProduct views at the same time.
+The following statement removes both dbo.vWTopThreeProductBySales and dbo.vWTotalSalesByProduct views at the same time.